annotorious/annotorious-v1/readme.md

 * Found a bug?
 [Drop us a line](http://groups.google.com/group/annotorious) or post an issue on our [issue tracker](annotorious/issues).
 * Want to improve our documentation?
 We'd really appreciate an extra hand [on our Wiki](annotorious/wiki)!
 * Missing a feature?
 [Learn how to develop your own Annotorious Plugins](annotorious/wiki/Developing-Plugins).
+* Want to hack on Annotorious?
+We welcome contributions no matter how small or big!

 ## License